Values

 Cooperate, Collaborate & Coordinate to Create Community

 One view of the world is a conflictual one, in which there is always an “other”, who opposes - and whom I/we am/are generally the victim(s) or victimiser(s) of.
-This narrative of other could be based on different gender, colour, sexual persuasion, religious or cultural belief—if one lives in this world of us and them, winner and loser, us or them, mine versus yours.
-Having created and demonised the other, the consequence is that this releases the perpetrator from any responsibility for his or her actions or any consequences thereafter.pfizer
+This narrative of other could be based on different gender, colour, sexual persuasion, religious or cultural belief—if one lives in this world of us and them, winner and loser, mine versus yours.
+Having created and demonised the other, the consequence is that this releases the perpetrator from any responsibility for his or her actions or any consequences thereafter.

 Abundance vs. Lack

 These qualities are determined by the values and beliefs upon which your life is built.
 There are two different attitudes.
 The first is that there is always something lacking in life.
 It is called poverty thinking.
 I live in a world in which the glass is always half-full, and there is never enough.
 I need to gather as much as I can, creating more fear, more lack in the world.
-Or I can live in a world of abundance, in which there is enough for all.
-And this requires trust, and not a trust in government or other human agencies.
-But trust in a purpose, in a mission that is beyond any individual's capability to comprehend.
-And to succeed in this goal, we need to build communities in which we are not constantly in conflict, but find more beneficial ways of dealing with from the furits of the earth, sharing one another’s gifts, and all that the blessings the world offers us.
+Or I can live in a world of abundance, in which there is enough.
+This requires trust, and not a trust in government or other human agencies.
+But trust in a purpose, in a mission that is beyond any individual’s capability to comprehend.
+And to succeed in this goal, we need to build communities in which we are not constantly in conflict, but find more beneficial ways of dealing with from the fruits of the earth, sharing one another’s gifts, and all that the blessings the world offers us.

 Freedom